cloudera-cemea/mlops-mlflow/lab_3_monitoring/README.md

 ## Best Practice #1: Technical Monitoring

 Technical monitoring focuses on the operational health of deployed models, especially those running as REST API endpoints.
 By tracking metrics like request rates, failures, response times, CPU, and memory usage, you can quickly identify and resolve infrastructure issues before they impact users.

-The notebook [1_technical_metrics_create_traffic.ipynb](./1_technical_metrics_create_traffic.ipynb) demonstrates how to simulate load and monitor these metrics in practice.
+Using the model deployed in the previous lab, the notebook [1_technical_metrics_create_traffic.ipynb](./1_technical_metrics_create_traffic.ipynb) demonstrates how to simulate load and monitor these metrics in practice.

 ```python
 from cml.models_v1 import call_model